vitkovit/akamai_mock/README.md

 * Option to comment out existing host entries.
 * Search hostnames in API match target.
 * Listing exceptions from WAF rules.
-* `.edgerc` file can now be read from windows and mac.
+* `edgerc` file can now be read from windows and mac.
 * Use of local certificate to check internal git raw files.